 What is love bombing?
-Love bombing is a term used to describe when a Narcissist tries to use flattery, mirroring, compliments, adoration, and romance to lure and hook their person into their web.
-It is the first stage of narcissistic abuse called idealization where the narcissist idealizes the other.
-The stages shortly after the love bombing stage is: devaluing and discarding.
+Love bombing is often a term used to describe when a Narcissist tries to use flattery, mirroring, compliments, adoration, romance, etc. to lure and hook their person into their web.
+It is the first stage of narcissistic abuse called idealization.
+The stages after the love bombing stage are: devaluing and discarding.
 Love bombing can also be used when a narcissist feels like they are losing power or control over their person as a tactic to lure the person back in.

 How do we then protect ourselves?
 How do we ask important questions when we are vetting to see if we can trust a person?
 This can be true in the case of a partner, business partner, or even friendship.
 Here are a few questions I find would be helpful to be discerning in this process.

 1.How well do I actually know this person?

 Narcissists are often skilled at what they do.
 The connection that is manufactured is usually intense and very quick.
 I have heard it be described as meeting their "soul mate" or "fairytale" like.
 These interactions used in the love bombing stage can actually produce brain chemicals that bring people closer (i.e. norepinephrine, dopamine, and serotonin).Therefore, it is important to actually ask ourselves this question: How well do I actually know you?
 Give the relationship time and the ability to prove itself to you.
 Remember that trust in not given but earned after a longer period of time through different types of interactions and conversations.

 2. Have I seen this person's actions reflect their words?